4 Enterprise Social Network Quick Wins You Need To Know

 - Internal Groups & External Collaborators: Internal groups allow your teams to create a space that's just for them – and joined by invitation only.
 It's a place where they can discuss work, as a team, and tackle projects and initiatives together.
 In addition to internal groups, some enterprise social networks allow your teams to invite outside client representatives, vendors, consultants, contractors, etc. into the space so that you can all discuss and collaborate on projects either on a limited or an on-going basis.

-- Search & Discovery: Some business social networks allow users to search throughout their system for experts, conversations, and files that are relevant to their work.
+- Search & Discovery: Some social networking platforms for business allow users to search throughout their system for experts, conversations, and files that are relevant to their work.
 This can help teams reduce the about of duplicate work, use best practices, and work more efficiently.
 In addition to search, discovery features that allow users to stay abreast of what's happening within the company (in general) can help your teams find people, information, and groups that are relevant to them, their clients and/or their interests.
 Through the discovery process, users might meet mentors, and find areas for cross collaboration, etc., which can help them not only grow professionally, but improve their work.

 - Seamless Integration.
 Regardless of how highly praised an enterprise social media solution may be, if it won't support your current tools, including your word processing and presentation programs, then it's probably not the right solution for you.
 After all, the point of purchasing a solution like this is to streamline communication and encourage collaboration, and if your teams have to use "tricks" in order to get your programs to work with your platform, it will cost them time and slow down your process.

-In addition to the features that your team will use every day, it's the one feature that your team won't see that can truly make social networking for business a success or failure – and that's security.
+In addition to the features that your team will use every day, it's the one feature that your team won't see that can truly make social networking for any business a success or failure – and that's security.
 With an enterprise social network that encrypts data at all times, at-rest and in-transit, and includes multi-factor authentication to enhance identity protection, you can ensure that not only is your data protected, but your employees are protected, too.